dataPulverizer/KernelMatrixBenchmark/README.md

 sys	0m0.206s
 ```
 That’s a large actual and *psychological* difference, it can make programmers reluctant to check their work and delay the development loop if they have to wait for outputs especially when source code increases in volume and compilation times become significant.

+It is worth mentioning however that when developing packages in Julia compilation times can be very long, and users have noticed that when they load some packages compilation times can stretch so the experience of the development loop in Julia could vary, but in this specific case the process was seamless.

 ### Documentation and examples